Upgrade to remove ads

 The Gulf War

-They are important because they define character traits that help develop and maintain discipline
+They define character traits that help develop and maintain discipline

 What will you be asked to put ahead of the personal safety of you and your soldiers?